Grafana #

 litmus grafana exportWrite the dashboard JSON files and provisioning Jinja2 templates to a directory.
 Useful when you want to inspect them, hand-edit, or check into your project's infra repo.

-All three commands require the grafana extras: uv pip install 'litmus-test[grafana]'.
+All three commands require the grafana extras: pip install 'litmus-test[grafana]'.
 The extras install buenavista (the pgwire implementation) — without it, the import in litmus grafana serve fails fast with a clear error.

-Ten shipped dashboards #
+Shipped dashboards #

 DashboardWhat it shows